Mets find relief in New Year, introducing Dellin Betances

 Betances will become the 136th player to take the field for both the Mets and Yankees, according to STATS.
 Before Betances, just five have played for only those two teams, a group that includes Hall of Famer Yogi Berra.

 A weak spot last year, the Mets’ bullpen has plenty of potential heading into 2020.
-The 4.95 ERA ranked 12th in the National League, and bullpen converted a paltry 38 saves in 65 opportunities.
+The 4.95 ERA ranked 12th in the National League, and the bullpen converted a paltry 38 saves in 65 opportunities.

-The biggest disappointment was former All-Star Edwin Diaz, whose ERA ballooned from 1.96 in 2018 to 5.59 in his first year with New York.
+The biggest disappointment was former All-Star Edwin Díaz, whose ERA ballooned from 1.96 in 2018 to 5.59 in his first year with New York.
 The embattled closer has been working with new pitching coach Jeremy Hefner, and the GM is encouraged.

 “First and foremost, he’s healthy.
-Secondly, even in his difficult time last year he still struck out 99 batters over the course of the year,” Van Wagenen said of Diaz.
+Secondly, even in his difficult time last year he still struck out 99 batters over the course of the year,” Van Wagenen said of Díaz.
 “Then we know the work that he’s putting into his training — from a nutrition standpoint, strength and conditioning as well as nuts and bolts mechanics.”

-If Betances is truly healthy and Diaz can return to his previous form, Van Wagenen’s optimism may be warranted.
+Van Wagenen is optimistic that a healthy Betances and improved Díaz can help make the Mets contenders in the NL East.

 “I’ve talked many times this offseason and in the past that our goal is to increase the floor of our projected win total.
-This signing’s different,” he said about adding Betances.
+This signing’s different,” he said.
 “This signing was intended to blow the cover off of our ceiling.
-We believe that a healthy and dominant Dellin combined with Edwin Diaz and Seth Lugo and Justin Wilson, Jeurys Familia, Brad Brach, Robert Gsellman.
+We believe that a healthy and dominant Dellin combined with Edwin Díaz and Seth Lugo and Justin Wilson, Jeurys Familia, Brad Brach, Robert Gsellman.
 This collective group has the potential to be one of the best bullpens in baseball.”

-A lot has to go right for that to happen.
-For now, however, at least the pieces are in place.